adonisjs-community/adonis-preset-ts/README.md

 yarn add -D adonis-preset-ts
 ```

-and then setup your config files to extend the base config
+and then setup your config file to extend the base config

 **tsconfig.json**